cpske/ISP/index.md

 [Refactoring](refactoring)
 </td>
 <td markdown="span">
 Improve code by restructuring it without changing the external functionality.
+[Refactoring.guru](https://refactoring.guru) is a great resource.
 [Common refactoring situations](refactoring/Refactoring-Patterns.pdf) and how to do them using an IDE.
 </td>
 </tr>